MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsCallingPolicy.md

 ## SYNOPSIS

-Cmdlet to assign a specific Teams Calling Policy to a user, a group of users or sets the Global policy instance.
+Assigns a specific Teams Calling Policy to a user, a group of users, or sets the Global policy instance.

 ## SYNTAX